 As a health provider, we would like you to contact us at email@example.com so that we are aware of your communication preference.
 You can find out more by clicking the following link: https://www.england.nhs.uk/ourwork/patients/accessibleinfo/

-Please let IC24 at email@example.com know if you have a disability, impairment or sensory loss, and the kind of information and communication support that you need.
+Please let us know at firstname.lastname@example.org if you have a disability, impairment or sensory loss, and the kind of information and communication support that you need.
 This will be noted on our secure database and will help us prepare for the next time you use our services.